AcademySoftwareFoundation/openexr/INSTALL.md

 Alternatively, you can download the latest release or the lastest development branch directly from http://github.com/openexr.

-After cloning the repo locally, generate the configuration scripts by running the ``bootstrap`` script:
+After cloning the repo locally, use the cmake path outlined later, or if you prefer the autoconf system, generate the configuration scripts by first running the ``bootstrap`` script:

     cd <source root>/IlmBase
     ./bootstrap